Menu

 See photos of hiking

-Why choose a trail at Bass Lake Provincial Park?
+Why hike at Bass Lake Provincial Park ?

 Welcome to bass lake provincial park, a hidden gem nestled in the heart of the Bruce Peninsula, Southern Georgian Bay, and Lake Simcoe region.
 If you're a hiker, outdoor enthusiast, or someone simply yearning to reconnect with nature, this is your perfect escape.